Published: February 21, 2017

 - Participants will be able to identify at least three organizations or programs in Kentucky that can assist persons with disabilities with financial education and asset development.

-CEU’s are pending in Rehabilitation Counseling in conjunction with the Kentucky Office of Vocational Rehabilitation.
+CEU’s are approved in Rehabilitation Counseling in conjunction with the Kentucky Office of Vocational Rehabilitation.